marlon-ionic/iv-demo-device-security/README.md

 ## Description

-This is a demo Capacitor app that demonstrates the capabilities of Capacitor.
+This is a demo Capacitor app that demonstrates the capabilities [DeviceSecurityType](https://ionic.io/docs/identity-vault/enums/devicesecuritytype) using [Identity Vault](https://ionic.io/docs/identity-vault).

 ## Installation

-Follow these steps to get the development environment running:
+First, you'll need your Native Key to install Identity Vault.
+Please refer to [these docs](https://ionic.io/docs/appflow/cookbook/private-native-enterprise-keys#register-native-key).
+Then, follow these steps to get the development environment running:

 ```bash